True Crime Reporter® Podcast

 In 2011, DNA testing revealed that the East Area Rapist and the Original Night Stalker were one in the same man.

-True-crime writer Michelle McNamara gave the elusive criminal the moniker the “Golden State Killer.”
+True crime writer Michelle McNamara gave the elusive criminal the “Golden State Killer.”

 McNamara, the wife of comedian/actor Patton Oswalt, became obsessed with the long-abandoned cold case for six years, focusing attention on it until her untimely death.